JuliaGeometry/Quaternions.jl/CONTRIBUTION.md

 ## Submitting your contributions

-*By contributing code to Lumberjack, you are agreeing to release your work under the [MIT License](https://github.com/forio/Quat.jl/LICENSE.md).*
+*By contributing code to Quat.jl, you are agreeing to release your work under the [MIT License](https://github.com/forio/Quat.jl/LICENSE.md).*

 We love contributions in the form of pull requests!
 Assuming you've been working in a repo checked out as above, this should be easy to do.
 For a detailed walkthrough, check [here](https://help.github.com/articles/fork-a-repo), otherwise: